 Typically during the winter months, homeowners do not have to worry about their pools quite as much.
 With the cold temperatures and lack of sunlight, algae tends not to grow.
 With this in mind, a lot of pool-people tend to wait until late into the spring to open their pool.
 This may save you a few bucks, but it also gives those pesky spores time to grow.

-Every few weeks pull up a corner of your cover.
+- Every few weeks pull up a corner of your cover.
 Depending on your pool's size, put in a few pounds of shock.

-Next, take your brush & brush the chlorine out toward the center of the pool.
+- Next, take your brush & brush the chlorine out toward the center of the pool.
 Doing so will circulate the water and spread the chlorine throughout the pool.
 Every time you do this, do it on the opposite corner.

-Another step you can take to lighten the load come spring is to clean the debris off of your cover.
+- Another step you can take to lighten the load come spring is to clean the debris off of your cover.
 If you wait for a dry spell, you may be able to use a leaf blower.
 If the debris is just to wet, your net or brush on your telescopic pole makes a good rake.
 We recommend using a leaf net.
 With the leaf net, you can drag the debris from the top of your cover, bag it in the yard, and return the net to the cover.

 Taking these steps throughout the winter months will lighten the load come spring.